Non-compete clause

 Non-solicitation clause

 You can only include a non-solicitation clause in a permanent contract.
-You can only include a non-solicitation clause in a fixed-term (temporary) contract if you specify the necessity in the employment contract.
+You are only allowed to include a non-solicitation clause in a fixed-term (temporary) contract if you specify and substantiate the necessity in the employment contract.

 Failure to comply with the non-compete clause